-I have a double bachelor's in Southeast Asian Studies/Chinese and English from the University of Göttingen where I graduated with the highest distinction ‘very good’, a Master of Int’l Management (CEMS) from Kong University of Science and Technology, and a bilingual (Chinese/English) M.Sc. in Business Administration from Tsinghua University.
+I have a double bachelor's in Southeast Asian Studies/Chinese and English from the University of Göttingen where I graduated with the highest honors, a Master's in International Management (CEMS) from the Hong Kong University of Science and Technology, and a bilingual (Chinese/English) M.Sc. in Business Administration from Tsinghua University.

-My research aims at deciphering the particular patterns, dynamics, drivers and effects of artificial intelligence development in China.
-Primarily, I'm working on my project with the title “The Chinese Model of State-led Development of Artificial Intelligence Technologies” within the scope of the project “Artificial Intelligence in China – Data, Methods and Sector Applications” with the Sino-Danish Center (SDC), which forms part of the Innovation Management project group.
+My research aims at deciphering the patterns, dynamics, drivers and effects of artificial intelligence development specific to China.
+Currently, my primary focus is a project entitled “The Chinese Model of State-led Development of Artificial Intelligence Technologies” within the scope of the project “Artificial Intelligence in China – Data, Methods and Sector Applications” at the Sino-Danish Center (SDC), which forms part of the Innovation Management project group.
 I contribute to the corresponding SDC Research project by improving knowledge about the nature of Chinese innovation policies related to the governance of AI, as well as the role played by private sector enterprises in establishing AI ecosystems that stimulate the diffusion of AI technologies.
-Furthermore, I am also part of the European PhD Network on the “Economics of Innovation, AI and Data Science Applications”
+Furthermore, I am also part of the European PhD Network on the “Economics of Innovation, AI and Data Science Applications”.

-I am personally highly interested in language acquisition.
-Apart from German and English, I speak various languages — including Mandarin Chinese, Cantonese, Spanish and Japanese — and I am currently learning Danish.
+Personally, I am very passionate about language acquisition.
+Apart from German and English, I speak various languages — including Mandarin Chinese, Cantonese, Spanish, Japanese and Danish — and I am currently learning Portuguese.
 I am always open for discussions regarding language use in international business.

 Primary research areas